 The safest and quickest way to get a tan without looking like Iggy Pop is to fake it, whether that’s at home with a sunless product or by visiting a professional.

-The UK’s leading spray tanner James Harknett, whose past clients include Harry Styles, Jim Chapman and Oliver Cheshire, says 15 minutes in his spa at the W Hotel Leicester Square can help eke out a natural tan for an extra week.
+The UK’s leading spray tanner James Harknett, whose past clients include Harry Styles and Oliver Cheshire, says 15 minutes in his spa at the W Hotel Leicester Square can help eke out a natural tan for an extra week.

 “Wait until you notice you’re only slightly darker than your pre-holiday shade, then get a spray tan to boost the colour,” says Harknett.
 “Natural tans don’t always disappear evenly, but a professional will be able to identify where it has faded quickest – such as on the face – and even it out.”